dsoumay/photon/content/en/docs/user-guide/a_b_partition_overview/_index.md

 weight: 6
 ---

-You can seamlessly update or roll back Photon OS with the A/B storage partition system.
-When you enable the A/B partition system, Photon OS creates a shadow partition set of the system.
-The system maintains an active set of partitions and an inactive set of partitions (shadow partition).
+You can seamlessly update or roll back Photon OS with the support for A/B partition system.
+You can create a shadow partition set of the system and maintain the two partition sets.
+For example, an active set of partitions (partition A) and an inactive set of partitions (shadow partition or partition B).

-The two partitions ensure that the working system runs seamlessly on the active partition set while the update is performed on the inactive partition set.
-After the inactive partition set is updated, you can execute a fast boot that uses kexec to reboot the system into the updated partition.
-If the updated partition set does not work, the system can roll back to the previously working state on partition A.
+The two partition sets ensure that the working system runs seamlessly on the active partition set while the update is performed on the inactive partition set.
+After the inactive partition set is updated, you can execute a kexec to boot quickly into the updated partition set.
+If the updated partition set does not work, the system can reboot and roll back to the previously working state on partition A.

 **Note**: The kexec boot is executed with the `abupdate switch` command.
-This is not a standard boot and does not modify the EFI boot manager (or MBR in the case of BIOS).
-This ensures a fast boot to quickly verify whether the system can run successfully on the updated partition.
+The kexec boot does not modify the EFI boot manager (or MBR in the case of BIOS).